 Well, we’ve got you covered!

-Coastal Patagonia may not get as much attention as its mountainous counterpart, but it offers hundreds of kilometres of beaches and some of the best wildlife viewing opportunities in the whole country – we’re talking penguins, sea lions, elephant seals, Southern right whales and more!
+Coastal Patagonia may not get as much attention as its mountainous counterpart, but it offers hundreds of kilometres of beaches and it’s one of the best places in Patagonia for wildlife viewing opportunities – we’re talking penguins, sea lions, elephant seals, Southern right whales and more!

 Plus, coastal Patagonia is also home to a surprising number of Welsh communities seeing as this is where the early Welsh settlers first landed.

 Much like with our Northern Patagonia travel itinerary, on this road trip guide we’ll be covering places to visit, activities to enjoy, where to stay and more.